nipunbatra/Home_Deployment/Readme.md

 ### Dataset

 1. The detailed metadata dataset can be found [here](https://github.com/nipunreddevil/Home_Deployment/wiki/Appliance-Metadata).
+This can be visualized [here](http://128.97.93.30:9004/).
 2. The UTC timestamped annotated dataset can be found [here](https://github.com/nipunreddevil/Home_Deployment/tree/master/dataset).
 The event sequence for the same and more information about the same can be found on the same page.

 The figure below shows the utlity of multi-modal time synchronized annotations, from one of the days during our deployment.